mazetoken/mminer/README.md

 What is updated:

-- Mminer is patched for BigNumber error and dust input attack (the patch is from https://gitlab.com/blue_mist/miner)
+- Mminer is patched for "bn not an integer" error and "dust input attack" (the patch is from https://gitlab.com/blue_mist/miner)

-- package.json - npm packages
+- package.json - npm packages (e.g. slpjs 0.27.9)

-- generateV1.ts - Mminer works with slpjs 0.27.8 and grpc-bchrpc-node 0.11.3 (https://github.com/simpleledgerinc)
+- generateV1.ts - Mminer works grpc-bchrpc-node 0.11.3* (https://github.com/simpleledgerinc)

 _*SkipSlpValidityChecks is set to "true" and should be set to "false" when BCHD instances support SLP indexing)_

 Mminer is tested and it works, but use it at your own risk

+You use Mminer for other tokens (scroll down for tokens environment).
+You can also try other miners...

+For NFT1-Group token mining and tutorial go [here](https://github.com/mazetoken/mining/raw/master/mminernft.zip)

 --------------------------------------------------------------------------------

 ### Mining tutorial

+_*You can also check [this](https://github.com/blockparty-sh/mist-miner) tutorial_

 #### Prepare Electron Cash SLP desktop wallet for mining